alejandraberbesi/old_portfolio/README.md

 These are my Github Projects.
 They involve machine learning and deep learning.

-## Multi-label apparel image prediction - Python
+## Multi-label apparel images prediction - Python

 Identifying type and color of clothing for each image of the dataset using a convolutional neural network (CNN).
 Originally built in google colab.
 **Library**: Fastai.